NiREvil/vless/README.md

 ## ServerLess

 > [!NOTE]
 > For Xray Core
 >
-> These configs are serverless and just work with a few DNS servers.
+> These configs are completely **Serverless** and are designed to work seamlessly with just a few DNS servers.
-> You can only use them for YouTube, Twitter, and browsing the web.
-With these configs,
+> You can enjoy lightning-fast loading speeds for YouTube videos, Twitter, and web browsing.
-> YouTube videos will load super fast, but keep in mind that since there’s no server involved,
-> they won’t change your IP.
+>
+> Just remember, because there's no server, **your IP address won't be changed.**
+> Happy streaming! <br><br  >

 **tlshello [[GFW]]**
 https://raw.githubusercontent.com/NiREvil/vless/refs/heads/main/sub/ServerLess_TLS_Fragment_xray_config.json